lanl/scico/docs/source/inverse.rst

 SciPy Solvers
 ~~~~~~~~~~~~~

-The ``scico.solver`` module provides an interface to functions in
+The :mod:`scico.solver` module provides an interface to functions in
-``scipy.optimize``, supporting their use with multi-dimensional arrays
+:mod:`scipy.optimize`, supporting their use with multi-dimensional
-and scico ``Functional`` objects.
-These algorithms are useful both as
+arrays and scico :class:`.Functional` objects.
+These algorithms are
-sub-problem solvers within the second category of optimization
+useful both as sub-problem solvers within the second category of
-algorithms described below, as well as for direct solution of
+optimization algorithms described below, as well as for direct
-higher-level problems.
+solution of higher-level problems.

 For example,